cnick1/MAE-143B-Spring-2025/README.md

 <details closed>
 <summary>Session 2, Problem 1: Step response for a "car"</summary>
 <br>
+## Session 2, Problem 1: Step response for a "car"

 For a complete script, check out Session2/problem1.m.
 To reproduce the plots here, you may need to modify the script to simulate and plot several system responses for different gain values.